aishnagupta31/Spotify-Clone/README.md

 # New Project

 This project is created from local system.
+This project is a small demo of HTML and CSS through Spotify Clone.
 Created by Aishna gupta.